Generic Name: fenoprofen calcium

 The Coxib and traditional NSAID Trialists’ Collaboration meta-analysis of randomized controlled trials demonstrated an approximately two-fold increase in hospitalizations for heart failure in COX-2 selective-treated patients and nonselective NSAID-treated patients compared to placebo-treated patients.
 In a Danish National Registry study of patients with heart failure, NSAID use increased the risk of MI, hospitalization for heart failure, and death.

-Avoid the use of FENOPROFEN CALCIUM, USP in patients with severe heart failure unless the benefits are expected to outweigh the risk of worsening heart failure.
-If FENOPROFEN CALCIUM, USP is used in patients with severe heart failure, monitor patients for signs of worsening heart failure.
+Avoid the use of FENOPROFEN CALCIUM in patients with severe heart failure unless the benefits are expected to outweigh the risk of worsening heart failure.
+If FENOPROFEN CALCIUM is used in patients with severe heart failure, monitor patients for signs of worsening heart failure.

 Renal Toxicity and Hyperkalemia